danieltuveson/del/README.md

 The language is **not done**.
 It will hopefully be done in a few months.

+## Building
+Requires GNU Make and a C compiler (as of writing this, it will compile with GCC, Clang, and TCC).
+I've only tested the most recent versions on Linux, but I assume it would work on Mac as well. `del` comes pre-installed on Windows ;)
+`make`
+`./del examples/example.del`

 ## Example
 ``` js
 class Range {